blizzhackers/kolbot-SoloPlay/README.md

 ## D2BotSoloCleaner
 - The purpose of this entryscript is to delete old characters and optional related files.
 - Extra Features
-   - DataCleaner to delete old files associated with running SoloLeveling
+   - DataCleaner to delete old files associated with running SoloPlay
    - SaveFiles to save important files to SoloPlay/Data/ for performance review
    - single player option
    - **Note:** DataCleaner and SaveFiles can both be used for cleaning/saving files without having to delete associated characters